babel-utils/babel-identifiers/README.md

 getIdentifierKind(path); // "binding" | "reference" | "static"
 ```

-This should work for all identifiers, even those in Flow.
+This should work for all identifiers, even those in Flow or TypeScript.